Aflibercept

-Aflibercept, sold under the brand names Eylea and Zaltrap, is a medication used to treat wet macular degeneration and metastatic colorectal cancer.
-It was developed by Regeneron Pharmaceuticals and is approved in the United States and the European Union.
+Aflibercept, sold under the brand names Eylea and Zaltrap among others, is a medication used to treat wet macular degeneration and metastatic colorectal cancer.
+It was developed by Regeneron Pharmaceuticals.

 It is an inhibitor of vascular endothelial growth factor (VEGF).
+Aflibercept is a recombinant fusion protein consisting of the extracellular domains of human VEGF receptor 1 and 2 fused to the Fc portion of human IgG1.
+By acting as a soluble decoy for the natural VEGF receptors, aflibercept inhibits their activation, thereby reducing angiogenesis.

 Medical uses

 Aflibercept (Eylea) is indicated for the treatment of people with neovascular (wet) age-related macular degeneration, macular edema following retinal vein occlusion, diabetic macular edema, diabetic retinopathy, and retinopathy of prematurity.

-Aflibercept (Zaltrap), in combination with fluorouracil, leucovorin, irinotecan (FOLFIRI), is indicated for the treatment of people with metastatic colorectal cancer that is resistant to or has progressed following an oxaliplatin-containing regimen.
+Aflibercept (Zaltrap), in combination with fluorouracil, leucovorin, and irinotecan (known as FOLFIRI), is indicated for the treatment of people with metastatic colorectal cancer that is resistant to, or has progressed following, an oxaliplatin-containing regimen.

 It is used for the treatment of wet macular degeneration and is administered as an intravitreal injection, that is, into the eye.
-For cancer treatment, it is given intravenously in combination with fluorouracil, leucovorin, and irinotecan (FOLFIRI).
+For cancer treatment, it is given intravenously in combination with fluorouracil, leucovorin, and irinotecan.

-In August 2014, aflibercept (Eylea) was approved for the treatment of people with visual impairment due to diabetic macular edema, according to the updated summary of product characteristics.
-In May 2019 FDA expanded the indication for aflibercept to include all stages of diabetic retinopathy.
+In July 2014, aflibercept (Eylea) was approved for the treatment of people with visual impairment due to diabetic macular edema In May 2019, the US FDA expanded the indication for aflibercept to include all stages of diabetic retinopathy.

-In February 2023, the US FDA approved aflibercept (Eylea) as a treatment for retinopathy of prematurity (ROP), the infant version of diabetic retinopathy.
+In February 2023, the US FDA approved aflibercept (Eylea) as a treatment for retinopathy of prematurity.

 Contraindications

-Aflibercept (Eylea) is contraindicated in people with infections or active inflammations of or near the eye, while Aflibercept (Zaltrap) has no contraindications.
+Aflibercept (Eylea) is contraindicated in people with infections or active inflammations of or near the eye, while aflibercept (Zaltrap) has no contraindications.